pcrumm/tank-project/README.md

 ### Setup
 #### Requirements
-The front-end of this application has no requirements.
+The front-end of this application has no requirements

-However, Chrome does not allow you to load certain local files (e.g. textures).
-There are two ways to get around this:

-* Host a local server on your computer.
-This is very easy on OSX: run

-            $ python -m SimpleHTTPServer

-  and navigate to localhost:8000.

-* Disable the above Chrome security option.
-This solution is not recommended.
-Run

-            $ open /Applications/"Google Chrome.app" –args -disable-web-security

-  this will last until Chrome is closed.

-The backend will require node.js, and the configuration instructions below.

 #### Server
 First, download and install node.js from http://nodejs.org/

-Once you've done so, open a terminal window and
+Once you've done so, open a terminal window and run the following from the root directory of this repository:

     cd server && npm install